-\begin{subcase} Suppose that $v$ is incident with two big faces.
-By \autoref{BigFace}, if $v$ is incident with a $5^{+}$-face $f$, then it receives at least $4/3$ from $f$ and receives at least $2/3$ from the other big face, and then its final charge is at least $3 - 6 + 1 + 4/3 + 2/3 = 0$.
-So we may assume that $v$ is incident with two $4$-faces and one $3$-face.
-By symmetry, assume that $v$ is incident with a $3$-face with face angle $v_{1}vv_{2}$ and $v_{1}$ is a true vertex.
-Thus $v_{2}$ is a crossing vertex since $v$ is not contained in a triangle of $G$.
-By \autoref{BigFace}, if $v_{3}$ is a true vertex, then $v$ receives at least $1$ from each of its incident $4$-faces, the final charge of $v$ is at least $3 - 6 + 1 + 2 \times 1 = 0$.
-So we may assume that $v_{3}$ is a crossing vertex, see Fig~\subref{fig:subfig:a}.
-By (R1) and \autoref{BigFace}, the final charge of $v$ is at least $3 - 6 + 1 + 1 + 2/3 + 1/3 = 0$.
-From \autoref{Crossing0}, we know that the vertex $v_{1}$ does not send any charge to $v_{2}$. \end{subcase} \begin{subcase} Suppose that $v$ is incident with exactly one big face $f$.
+\begin{subcase} Suppose that $v$ is incident with exactly one $4^{+}$-face $f$.
 By symmetry, assume that $f$ has a face angle $v_{2}vv_{3}$.
-If $v_{1}$ is a crossing vertex, then both $v_{2}$ and $v_{3}$ are true vertices, thus $v$ is contained in a triangle of $G$ induced by $\{v_{2}, v, v_{3}\}$, which contradicts \ref{No3InTriangle}.
+If $v_{1}$ is a crossing vertex, then both $v_{2}$ and $v_{3}$ are true vertices, thus $v$ is contained in a triangle of $G$ induced by $\{v_{2}, v, v_{3}\}$, which contradicts \autoref{No3InTriangle}.
 So we may assume that $v_{1}$ is a true vertex but both $v_{2}$ and $v_{3}$ are crossing vertices for the same reason.
-In fact, the big face $f$ is a $5^{+}$-face, otherwise, there exists two multiple edges in $G$, which is a contradiction.
+Moreover, the $4^{+}$-face $f$ is a $5^{+}$-face; otherwise, there exist two multiple edges incident with $v_{1}$ in $G$, which is a contradiction.